 2020 was not a typical year.
 Between the onset of a global pandemic, the shift to remote life, and the turbulent political landscape, consumers shifted their behavior dramatically — and criminals followed suit, swiftly finding ways to exploit these changes.

-SpyCloud researchers infiltrate criminal networks to identify and recover stolen data months or years before it reaches a broader criminal audience or goes public.
-As a result, the 9 billion breach records analyzed for this report provide insight into breaches that have been freshly released to criminal marketplaces over the last year.
+Throughout this unusual time, SpyCloud’s researchers have been embedded in criminal networks, using human intelligence (HUMINT) to recover stolen data before it reaches a broader criminal audience or goes public.
+As a result, the 1.5 billion credentials and 4.6 billion PII assets we’ve recovered provide unique insight into the breaches and botnet logs that have been released to criminal communities over the last year.

 Download the report to see:

 Trends our researchers have observed within cybercriminal communities over the last 12 months

 What 2020 themes appeared in people’s passwords last year (covid-19, sourdough, and more)

 How many credentials containing .gov emails were exposed last year, and what passwords were most popular with government employees

 The top 10 breaches released over the last 12 months